European Film Award 2017 – shortlisted for Best Documentary

-How far you have to go to get close to yourself?
+How far must you go to get close to yourself?

 THE STORY OF THE FILM

 Balazs Simonyi is not just the director of the film, but one of these runners.
-He finished successfully many ultra races, especially Spartathlon 4 times in a row (2013-2016).
+He finished successfully many ultra races, especially Spartathlon 5 times in a row (2013-2016).
 Actually he never gave up any races.
 He introduces the audience to this unknown universe, and shares his naked feelings and thoughts on the road.
 A first hand experience.
 Balazs’s life was changed 10 years ago by running, it helped him to carry on.
 He ran more to get further and deeper.
 During this time he kept asking himself: Why do people run really long distances?
 What is this compulsion?
 Why do we challenge and torture ourselves?
 ULTRA will reveal the answers.
-Coming soon in 2017 Spring.

 The story was developed with the help of Nipkow Program Berlin, EDN Docs in Thessaloniki and WEMW – Last Stop Trieste.
 The project particpated at DOK Incubator and Sarajevo Docu Rough Cut Boutique post production workshops in.